TamakiMegumi/Cache/README.md

-# KamaCache - A Lightweight In-Memory Cache Server
+# Cache - A Lightweight In-Memory Cache Server

 A high-performance, single-threaded key-value storage system implemented in **C++**, inspired by Redis.
 This project demonstrates the core principles of Linux network programming, including IO multiplexing (Epoll), custom protocol parsing, and efficient memory management.